efgiese/ngx-barcode6/README.md

 # ngx-barcode6

-A barcode component for Angular 6.

 An angular component for Angular 6 for creating 1-D barcodes based on [Lindell's JsBarcode](https://github.com/lindell/JsBarcode).

+This is forked from [yobryon/ngx-barcode](https://github.com/yobryon/ngx-barcode) and upgraded to Angular 6.

 ## Features